Interfacelab/ilab-media-tools/readme.txt

 == Screenshots ==

 1. Easy image cropping for all croppable image sizes defined in your theme.
+2. Bulk import your assets to S3 (a free feature in Media Cloud that costs money in other S3 plugins)
-2. Make adjustments to your images like saturation, vibrancy, contrast when using Imgix.
+3. Make adjustments to your images like saturation, vibrancy, contrast when using Imgix.
-3. Stylize your images easily when using Imgix.
+4. Stylize your images easily when using Imgix.
-3. Watermarking is easy and non-destructive, change the watermark at any time and all watermarked images will automatically update.
+5. Watermarking is easy and non-destructive, change the watermark at any time and all watermarked images will automatically update.
-4. Amazon S3 settings.
+6. Amazon S3 settings.
-6. Imgix settings.
+7. Imgix settings.

 == Changelog ==

+= 2.1.19 =
+* Completely revamped the importer, thumbnail regeneration and batch rekognition processor.
+* Added a setting in Storage Settings that allows you to specify the connection timeout for background processing for the importer and other batch tools.
+This could be helpful in some hosting situations.
+If you've been getting the `cURL 28` error, try increasing this setting.
+* Added a setting in Storage Settings to do the batch importing in the browser, instead of in the background on the server.
+This is more reliable as the browser is directing the batch, **HOWEVER**, you cannot close the browser window while a batch is running.
+If you cannot get background batch processing working, turn this on.
+* Revamped the importer interface.
+It now shows the thumbnail of the image that it currently being processed.

 = 2.1.18 =
 * PHP 5.6 related fixes.